modiholodri/Movie-File-Merger-User-Manual/README.md

 - Ignore videos in the Existing and Garbage lists
 - Select movies according to predefined genre lists from IMDb
 - Select videos according to regular expressions
-- Search for movies or series on IMDb
+- Search for information of movies or series on the web
-- Search for videos on torrentz.eu
+- Search for downloads of videos on the web
-- List detailed media information with MediaInfo
 - View video media information in the pop-ups when hovering over a list entry
 - Select videos according to filtered media information
 - Start play the video with your default player